DetachHead/ts-helpers/readme.md

 ### typescript

-this package is designed for typescript >=4.8. you will probably have issues trying to use it with older versions, tho it will probably still work if you set `skipLibCheck` to `true` in your `tsconfig.json` (which isn't recommended)
+since this package pushes the limits of the typescript compiler, i often update it to depend on unreleased versions of typescript for bug fixes and to ensure that upcoming releases won't break any of my wacky types. currently it depends on typescript >=5.0. you will probably encounter type errors and/or performance issues trying to use it with older versions.

 ### runtime